FancyPotatOS/Ghostcraft/doc/config.md

             - Changing this score to 0 allows you to change the map immediately
     - `game.lobby.next_game.cooldown`
         - The amount of time before the next game is automatically started.
-        - Set to -1 to disable
+        - Set to -1 to disable entirely
+    - `game.lobby.next_game.enabled`
+        - Whether the game auto-start is enabled
+        - This is toggleable from the options

 - Ghost Hunt
     - `game.ghosthunt.ghosts`